mikeagun/concat/README.md

 To address the above bottlenecks, I've completely rewritten the VM using token-threading and val boxing.
 For now the implementation is just focused on 64bit CPUs (with 47 or less bits of canonical address space), but the new design is much lighter and faster, so also gets closer to fitting on small MCUs.

+Process forking and basic networking support has now also been added.

 The new implementation uses a 3-state token-threaded VM with 64bit boxed vals.